Curry scores 38 as Warriors rally past Clippers, 115-105

 TIP-INS

-Clippers: Leonard’s missed free throw in the second quarter ended a streak of 46 consecutive free throws made by Los Angeles at the Chase Center. … Coach Tyronn Lue was asked before the game how he liked coaching while wearing a mask.
+Clippers: Serge Ibaka had 19 points on 9-for-12 shooting. … Leonard’s missed free throw in the second quarter ended a streak of 46 consecutive free throws made by Los Angeles at the Chase Center. … Coach Tyronn Lue was asked before the game how he liked coaching while wearing a mask.
 “It’s hard,” he said.
 “With my Missouri accent and facemask on, they can’t understand me too much.
 But we’ve just do what we’ve got to do.”

-Warriors: Curry (sore left ankle) was listed as questionable before the game but made the start. … Andrew Wiggins tested out his sore left quad in pregame drills and was cleared to start.
+Warriors: Rookie center James Wiseman had nine points and six rebounds in just 15 minutes. … Kerr found success with a smaller three-guard lineup down the stretch … Curry (sore left ankle) was listed as questionable before the game but made the start. … Wiggins tested out his sore left quad in pregame drills and was cleared to start.

 UP NEXT